Dental Costs & Guides

 Over-the-Counter Products

 Whitening strips, pens, and toothpaste are the cheapest route, but they use much lower peroxide concentrations and are not custom-fitted to your teeth.
 Results are usually modest — a shade or two lighter — and they take longer to show.
-If you're unsure whether whitening is even the right category of treatment for your situation, this overview of what teeth whitening actually involves is a good starting point before you spend money on any product.
+If you're unsure whether whitening is even the right treatment for your situation, learning what teeth whitening is and how it works can help you choose the right option before spending money on any product.

 What Affects Teeth Whitening Cost in California